Barriers to Emergency Contraception Use among Adolescents

 Statement of Problem

 Many women in the United States, particularly adolescents, are unaware of emergency contraception (EC), more commonly called the morning-after pill.
-But even if awareness of EC were 100%, it is likely that awareness alone is not sufficient to increase use.
+But even if all women were aware of EC, it is likely that awareness alone is not sufficient to increase use.
 Several studies have found that women, including adolescents, may not choose to use EC because they feel ashamed or embarrassed, are worried about what others think, and have concerns about adverse effects.

-Barriers to EC use go beyond just the adolescents’ perceptions.
+Barriers to EC use go beyond just adolescents’ perceptions.
 For example, pediatric emergency medicine providers generally have little experience with the prescription of EC, and rules and procedures for contraception provision vary greatly across pediatric hospital emergency departments.
-As the use of the morning-after pill grows, it will be critical to understand the barriers to prescribing this contraception in pediatric emergency department if youth are to have access to it for pregnancy prevention.
+As the use of the morning-after pill grows, it will be critical for providers, policymakers and public health researchers to collaboratively work to understand and break down barriers to prescribing this contraception in pediatric emergency departments if youth are to have access to it for pregnancy prevention and, ultimately, transition into productive, healthy adults.

 Barriers to emergency contraception use among adolescents